-Two women charged with murder of Kim Jong Nam
+2 women charged with murder in Kim Jong Nam's death

 "Whatever that people said, she would believe.
 She would only follow," the friend said.

-Deputy Indonesian Ambassador Andreano Erwin said outside court that he had met with Aisyah and she was "not alone."
+Erwin, the Indonesian diplomat, said outside court Wednesday that he had met with Aisyah and she was "not alone."

 "Indonesia will always be with her," he said.

-According to South Korean lawmakers, briefed by the country's intelligence officials, two North Korean ministries orchestrated the plot to kill Kim Jong Nam on the orders of his half-brother.
+South Korean lawmakers, briefed by the country's intelligence officials, said two North Korean ministries orchestrated the plot to kill Kim on the orders of his half brother.

 "The assassination of Kim Jong Nam was an act of systematic terror ordered by Kim Jong Un," South Korean lawmaker Kim Byung-kee said in a televised address.
 "The operation was conducted with two assassination groups and one supporting group."